What’s even better than a rich, chocolaty, chewy, fudge brownie?

 First, melt some organic, fair trade chocolate chips with some coconut oil in a pan (I used mini chocolate chips…they melt so quickly, this step only took about a minute).
 Remove it from the heat and then stir in some cocoa, sugar, an egg plus an egg yolk, vanilla and then the flour and a bit of baking powder.
 Finally, add shredded zucchini.
 You’ll want to squeeze the shredded zucchini before you measure it, to get as much liquid out as you can.
 I love this because you can mix the brownies up in the pan without getting a bowl dirty.
 One less thing to wash!

 Pour the batter in a baking dish and bake for about 15 minutes…yum!
 Delicious brownies that will really satisfy that craving for chocolate, with an added boost of vegetable included.
 The zucchini makes the brownies moist and chewy, but it doesn’t effect the flavor.
 Success!
 The most difficult thing about this recipe is avoiding eating half a pan all by yourself.
+A rich, chewy, chocolaty brownie that’s actually good for you!
+Includes gluten-free alternative.

 Looking for more delicious real food recipes?
 I’ve got your back!